Mack Brown (running back)

-Mack Brown (born September 24, 1991) is a former American football running back.
-He played college football at Florida, and signed with the Houston Texans as an undrafted free agent in 2015.
+Mack Brown (born September 24, 1991) is an American former professional football player who was a running back in the National Football League (NFL).
+He played college football for the Florida Gators, and signed with the Houston Texans as an undrafted free agent in 2015.
 He has also played for the Minnesota Vikings.

-Early years
+Early life

 Brown played high school football at Martin Luther King Jr. High School in Lithonia, Georgia.

 College career

-Brown played college football at Florida from 2010–2014, where he appeared in 49 games with two starts.
+Brown played college football for the Florida Gators from 2010 to 2014, where he appeared in 49 games with two starts.
 In the 2010 season, he appeared in two games and had three carries for 23 rushing yards.
 In the 2011 season, he appeared in four games and had 12 carries for 42 rushing yards.
 In the 2012 season, he appeared in nine games and had 25 carries for 102 rushing yards.
 His role in the offense expanded in the 2013 season.
 In the season opener against Toledo, he had 25 carries for 112 rushing yards and two rushing touchdowns.
 In the 2013 season, he had 148 carries for 548 rushing yards and four rushing touchdowns in 12 games.
 In his final collegiate season in 2014, he had 22 carries for 95 rushing yards in seven games.
-Over his college career, he recorded 805 yards on 210 rushing attempts with four rushing touchdowns and served as a key member of the Gators’ special teams unit.
+Over his college career, he recorded 805 yards on 210 rushing attempts with four rushing touchdowns and served as a key member of the Gators' special teams unit.